 Hemophilia is a genetic disorder that impairs blood clotting.
-When one of the genes encoding for clotting factors is absent or deficient, a simple injury can turn into a serious health risk.
+When one of the genes that encode for blood clotting factors is absent or deficient, the smallest injury can trigger serious bleeding episodes.
 Since these genes are located on the X chromosome, the disease is much more common in males than females.

 There is currently no cure for hemophilia, once known as the mysterious ‘Royal Disease‘ that monarchs across Europe inherited from Queen Victoria.
 People living with this disease may require up to 3 infusions per week of clotting factors as a prophylactic therapy, as well as emergency treatment in case of an injury.
-Still, patients experience repeated bleeding episodes, and in 30% of severe hemophilia A cases, they develop inhibitory antibodies against the recombinant clotting factors that make them unresponsive to the standard hemophilia treatment.
+Still, these patients keep experiencing recurrent bleeding episodes.
+And 30% of patients with severe hemophilia A develop inhibitory antibodies that leave them unresponsive to the standard treatment — recombinant clotting factors.

 Gene therapy offers the promise of correcting genetic diseases with a one-off treatment by delivering a functional DNA copy, commonly using viral vectors.
-Of all the diseases out there, many biotechs have decided to focus their gene therapies in hemophilia.
-To understand why we talked with Matt Kapusta, CEO of uniQure, a Dutch biotech leading its development.
+Interestingly, of the thousands of genetic diseases that exist, hemophilia is the target of many biotechs working in the gene therapy space.

-For patients and healthcare providers, this technology could significantly reduce expenses.
-“The cost of the replacement therapy alone, excluding logistics, distribution and nursing care, is between 300k and 400k dollars per year,” says Kapusta.
-“A product like ours that has demonstrated 6.5 years of durability could save up to $3M.”
+In addition, gene therapy could significantly reduce expenses for patients and healthcare providers.
+“The cost of the replacement therapy alone, excluding logistics, distribution and nursing care, is between 300,000 and 400,000 dollars per year,” says Kapusta.
+“A product like ours that has demonstrated 6.5 years of durability could save up to three million dollars.”

-“We have a very good shot at being the first to market in hemophilia B,” says Kapusta.
-UniQure is getting ready to start regulatory processes and aims at running a pivotal trial by 2018.
+“We have a very good shot at being the first to market in hemophilia B,” assures Kapusta.

-Traditionally, pharma has gone after the bigger hemophilia A market, leaving hemophilia B for biotechs.
-In the case of gene therapy, this trend is also based on the molecular biology behind the disease.
-The gene coding for the factor IX protein is simply smaller than that for factor VIII, and therefore easier to fit in the viral vectors used for gene delivery.
+Hemophilia B has traditionally been the main focus of biotechs, since most big pharma efforts were focused on the bigger hemophilia A market.
+In addition, applying gene therapy to hemophilia A is more challenging; The gene coding for the factor IX protein missing in hemophilia B is simply smaller than that for factor VIII missing in hemophilia A, and therefore easier to fit in the viral vectors used for gene delivery.

-This has not discouraged biotechs from tackling hemophilia A though, with BioMarin on top as the first company that reached clinical trials.
-To overcome the size limit, it has deleted a region from the factor VIII protein that is not necessary for clotting.
+However, this has not discouraged biotechs from tackling hemophilia A. In this indication, US-based BioMarin is leading the development of a gene therapy.
+To overcome the size limit, the company has deleted a region from the factor VIII protein that is not necessary for clotting.

 For its part, Sangamo Biosciences has opted for an in vivo genome editing therapy.
 Its viral vectors also deliver zinc finger nucleases that insert the desired gene in the host genome.
 However, both strategies have toxicity and mutagenesis risks associated with the insertion of foreign DNA.

 Promethera’s Hepastem technology grows cells from the liver of healthy donors that are then injected into patients with liver disease.
-Now, the Belgian company is interested in combining Hepastem with genetic constructs to create a safer delivery system.
+The company is now looking to combine Hepastem with genetic constructs to create a safer delivery system.